 First Year Experience (FYE) Overview

-The mission of First Year Experience is to enhance student satisfaction, success, retention, and graduation.
+The mission of First Year Experience is to enhance student satisfaction, persistence, and success.
 Through various programs, we are committed to working collaboratively through the university community to provide students with opportunities to succeed academically, to adjust to college life, and to become familiar with University and community resources.

 To register for FYE, students select a block of courses and fill out the short registration form on this site.
 Signing up for this block of courses = signing up for FYE.